ghacks Technology News

 Please let us know in the comments if we have missed a product.

-Some notes: This article does not rate the antivirus software programs.
-There might be free programs out there that are comparable to the listed antivirus products.
+Some notes: This article does not rate the antivirus programs linked in it.
+There may be free programs out there that are comparable to the listed antivirus products.
 The only problem with this method is that users need to install different antivirus software regularly.
 This not only means more work for the user but also the requirement to get used to new software products.

 Many antivirus companies are running promotions every now and then that offer longer trial versions for download.
 This will obviously help tremendously.